ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/preferred_terms.rst

    Ansible Builder
       Use on first occurrence or ``ansible-builder`` if referring to the CLI command.
 Subsequent occurrences can be Builder.

-   Ansible collections
+   Ansible collection
       Use on first occurrence.
-Subsequent occurrences can be collections.
+Subsequent occurrences can be collection.

    Ansible Content Development Kit (CDK)
       Use on first occurrence.
 Subsequent occurrences can be Ansible CDK.